Enhancing Plasticity for First Session Adaptation Continual Learning: Introduction

 \section{Introduction}

-Deep learning has led to remarkable progress in various computer tasks, namely image classification~\cite{he2015residual,dosovitskiy2021image}, object detection~\cite{tan2020efficientdet} and semantic segmentation~\cite{kirillov2023segment}.
-Much of the success can be attributed to the broad availability of \textit{offline} data that are used for training on a set of limited classes.
-However, in many real-world scenarios, learning occurs continuously on incoming data streams that often introduce new classes~\cite{gomes2017survey}.
-As a consequence of the sequential updates of the network on the new classes, it leads to a phenomenon known as \textit{catastrophic forgetting} (CF)~\cite{french1999catastrophic}, where previously acquired knowledge is erased in favor of the new one.
-To address this challenge, Class-Incremental Learning (CIL) has been introduced: it enables models to learn new classes continually from evolving data, which are stored temporarily, without losing the ability to classify previous classes while using a unified classifier~\cite{masana2022class}.
+In real-world applications, neural networks must continuously adapt to dynamic data streams that introduce new classes over time~\citep{gomes2017survey}.
+However, sequentially updating a model to accommodate new classes often leads to \textit{catastrophic forgetting} (CF)—a phenomenon where newly acquired knowledge overwrites and erases previously learned information~\citep{french1999catastrophic}.
+To address this challenge, Class-Incremental Learning (CIL) has been introduced, enabling models to learn new classes continually from evolving data without losing the ability to classify previous classes using a unified classifier~\citep{masana2022class}.

-The status quo in the CIL literature entails training the network (typically ResNets~\cite{he2015residual}) from scratch on the data from the current session (or \textit{task}), alongside optimizing a regularization objective for mitigating forgetting~\cite{masana2022class,wang2023comprehensive}.
-Recently, with the rise of the generalist and expressive Vision Transformer (ViT) based~\cite{dosovitskiy2021image} pre-trained models (PTMs), trained on large datasets (\eg ImageNet~\cite{deng2009imagenet}), leveraging the PTMs for the incremental tasks has emerged as a viable alternative~\cite{wang2022dualprompt, wang2022learning, wang2022s,villa2023pivot,AdamAdapter} in CIL.
-Using PTMs significantly enhances the data efficiency of CIL and consistently outperforms the traditional CIL methods trained from scratch~\cite{zhou2023class}.
-For instance, Zhou~\etal~\cite{AdamAdapter} demonstrated that adopting the nearest class mean (NCM)~\cite{mensink2013distance} classification approach using a frozen PTM leads to competitive performance, surprisingly outperforming several state-of-the-art CIL approaches.
-This simple yet strong baseline reaffirms the generalizability of PTMs for CIL.

-Although frozen PTMs attain impressive performance in CIL, such an approach suffers from \textit{intransigence}, which is characterized by a lack of freedom to learn new tasks~\cite{chaudhry2018riemannian}.
-To remedy this issue, trending CIL methods rely on parameter efficient tuning, such as prompt-tuning~\cite{wang2022dualprompt,wang2022learning} or fine-tuning adapters~\cite{AdamAdapter,panos2023first}, while keeping PTM weights frozen.
-In particular, the CIL methods ``ADapt And Merge'' (\adam)~\cite{AdamAdapter}, and FSA~\cite{panos2023first} employ \textit{first session adaptation}, where the PTM is fine-tuned \textit{only} on the first task, among the sequences of all the tasks in a dataset, to adapt to the dataset at hand.
-While fine-tuning only on the first task is proven to be a strong baseline for CIL, \textit{it still can not fully adapt to the whole dataset containing very heterogeneous tasks} (see Sec.~\ref{ablation_studies} for an empirical study).
-Any attempt to achieve full plasticity by sequential fine-tuning on all tasks results in poor stability due to CF.